 In ancient times, according to the Brahma Purana a great pralaya, “deluge,” annihilated the universe and brought time to a halt.
 In this period, Goddess Durga asked Lord Brahma to recreate the universe.
-This is why Brahma is worshipped on Gudhi Padva, and the gudhi is also known as the Brahma dhvaj, “Brahma's flag.”
+This is why Brahma is worshipped on Gudhi Padva, and the gudhi is also known as the Brahma dhvaj, “the flag of Brahma.”
 Gudhi Padva also marks the victory of Lord Rama over the demon Ravana in Sri Lanka and the Lord’s return to his kingdom in Ayodhya.
 Like many other festivals, Gudhi Padva, therefore, celebrates the victory of good over evil and serves as a sweet reminder to use our viveka, our “power of discrimination,” to distinguish between good and evil.

 Gudhi Padva also marks the time for harvesting grains and fruits, including the much-awaited mangoes, and then sowing anew—hence, it is a time for new beginnings.
 This focus on new beginnings took on a special meaning when I started following the Siddha Yoga path in 1989.
 I now celebrate this day by renewing my commitment to the Guru and to my sadhana, and I make a silent prayer expressing my gratitude for all that I have received and asking blessings for the new year.
-I always feel this surge of enthusiasm and excitement at this time as Nature unfurls herself and reminds us that she is the supreme Consciousness manifesting in all her glory.
+I always feel a surge of enthusiasm and excitement at this time as Nature unfurls herself and reminds us that she is the supreme Consciousness manifesting in all her glory.

 In Maharashtra, the most auspicious part of the celebration is preparing and hoisting the gudhi on the eve of Gudhi Padva.
 This flag is installed outside the house or on the terrace.
-The inverted pot on the top of the red, green, or yellow flag is believed to absorb divine energies and conduct them to the house.
+The inverted pot on the top of the red, green, or yellow flag is believed to absorb divine energies and to conduct them to the house.
 It is also believed that the gudhi wards off evil and brings good luck and prosperity.
 Since it is a celebration of victory, it impels us to attain victory over our inner enemies and our senses.
 It teaches us to aspire for the highest, which on the Siddha Yoga path we consider to be the knowledge of our own inner Self.

 And, of course, no celebration is complete without a feast.
 Scrumptious dishes are first offered to God and then eaten as prasad.
 People get together, form processions with great fanfare, and visit temples.
-There is much rejoicing as people in Maharashtra wish each other “Gudipadvyachya hardik shubheccha!”—“Heartfelt wishes for Gudhi Padva!”
+There is much rejoicing as people in Maharashtra wish each other “Gudhipadwyachya hardik shubheccha!”—“Heartfelt wishes for Gudhi Padva!”